selabhvl/dat110public/project4/partB.md

 https://github.com/selabhvl/dat110public-2020/blob/master/javafx/INSTALL.md

-If you already downloaded the JavaFX library as part of project 2 (on the chat-application), then it suffices to do step 3 and step 4.
+If you already downloaded the JavaFX library as part of project 2 (on the chat-application), then it suffices to do steps 3 and 4 in the above guide.

 Running the launch configuration created when setting up JavaFX should result in the following window where you can interact with the PIR-sensor (by clicking it) and also push the buttons labelled `1` and `2`.
 The green, yellow, and red LEDs are represented by the accordingly coloured boxes.